KhaledElTahan/pintos/Installation.md

 git submodule update --init dtc
 ```

-Build Qemu
+Build Qemu.

 ```shell
 make
 ```

-Test you Qemu build by the listing directories of the built first.
+Test your Qemu build by the listing directories of the built first.

 * For 64-bit machines, a directory with name `x86_64-softmmu` should be present.
 * For 32-bit machines, a directory with name `i386-softmmu` should be present.